A Look Inside the Ivy and Bean Film Series

 The grainy and stylish editing of every kill with the splashing of blood and flesh, the glistening hollow eyes at night, and the olive-colored landscape created the ambient visual experience in 28 Years Later.
 In a swift motion, the once flourishing town was in a shabby state, covered in green.

-Twenty-eight years since the rage virus escaped a biological weapons laboratory, now, still in a ruthlessly enforced quarantine, some have found ways to exist amidst the infected.
-One such group lives on a small island connected to the mainland by a single, heavily-defended causeway.
-When one member departs on a mission into the dark heart of the mainland, he discovers secrets, wonders, and horrors that have mutated not only the infected but other survivors as well.
+Twenty-eight years after the Rage virus outbreak, a heavily-defended island survives connected to the mainland by a single causeway.
+When one of the group leaves the island into the dark heart of the mainland, he discovers secrets, wonders, and horrors that have mutated not only the infected but other survivors as well.